Roma-The Mecca Of Old Stuff (and Hot)

 Electric yet mellow → this place has gravitas.

 After a lifetime of seeing random Roman statues in museums, standing in a city made entirely of them hits different.
-The bars and restaurants hum with life, and locals have a slight permanent smile that says: Yeah, we know where we live.
+The bars and restaurants exude life, and locals have a slight permanent smile that says: Yeah, we know where we live.
 The people were also very nice.
 Not as nice as the French( i wrote a whole blog on friendliness in Europe- its not what you might think) but they are MOSTLY pleasant.

 Forum Complex → worth every euro and every drop of sweat.
 You could spend two days here and still not see it all.
-Don’t rush — this is the heart of ancient Rome.
+Don’t rush, this is the heart of ancient Rome.

 Vatican → honestly?
 Overrated unless you’re deeply into it.
 The square is cool, but the lines to get inside are no joke.
 We walked the grounds, hit the museum, and called it good.

 Vatican Museum → must-do.
-Devon wanted to see Raphael’s School of Athens and Disputation of the Holy Sacrament — both amazing.
+Devon wanted to see Raphael’s School of Athens and Disputation of the Holy Sacrament -both amazing.
 The Sistine Chapel?
 Unreal.
 Michelangelo was the original rock star.
-No photos allowed (seriously — they have photo cops).
+No photos allowed (seriously-they have photo cops).

 Trevi Fountain → beautiful, sure, but once you’re there it feels like another fountain.
-The city is full of them — many less famous, equally stunning.
+The city is full of them, many less famous, equally stunning.

 Colosseum → go for the ticket that lets you down into the lower levels.
 That’s where the good stuff is.
+Its a shell, but still cool.

 🍝 Bite Test

 We snacked a lot and hit several “pretty good but not amazing” spots.
+This is a huge tourist area, careful where you eat-lots of hype around itailan food means lots of crap.

 Pro tip → if a guy is waving you in from the street, don’t go there.

-Read reviews, make reservations — not all Roman food is life-changing.
+Read reviews, make reservations, not all Roman food is life-changing.

 🍷 Dinner Recs

 Tonnarello (Trastevere) → well-known, touristy, but still very good.
-A local recommended it — worth the visit if you’re nearby.
+A local recommended it -worth the visit if you’re nearby.

 Pratolina (Prati Neighborhood) → low-key and perfect for travelers.
 Try the flatbread-style pizza pinsa and the generous appetizers.
 Exactly what you want after a long day.